seven1m/cascading_rubies/README.markdown

 or whatever.
 Email me at tim@timmorgan.org or fork the project and send a pull request.

-The library itself is less than a hundred lines; I hope that makes it fairly easy to get started hacking on the project.
+The library itself is just about a hundred lines; I hope that makes it fairly easy to get started hacking on the project.

 To run the tests, do this: `ruby test/test_cascading_rubies.rb`